-The average Teacher attendance rate including medical leave, and illness absences was 95.65%.
-Throughout 2019, there was an 91.7% retention of full-time teachers for 2019.
-Teachers felt they had motivated, well-behaved students and reported less stress and high levels of satisfaction and efficacy.
+The average Teacher attendance rate including medical leave and illness absences was 97.22%.

+Throughout 2020, there was an 83% retention of full-time teachers.
+Teachers who left the school pursed new professional options in NSW and other states.

 9. Student Attendance and Management of Non-attendance